iluuu1994/nullsafe-operator-rfc/rfc.md

 3\.
 Short circuiting for both method arguments and chained method calls

 We'll refer to this as full short circuiting.
-Neither method arguments nor chained method calls are evaluated if the left hand side of the operator is `null`.

 ```php
 null?->foo(bar())->baz();